 Grades will be changed only for incomplete grades or faculty/clerical error.
 The last grade earned will be used in computing a student's cumulative grade point average.
 All grades will remain on the student's academic records and any grade not used to compute a student's GPA will be designated.
 The complete credit hours will be counted only once for each degree/certificate purposes.

-The DMS student must complete all course/program requirements for graduation within a maximum of two (2) years from their official beginning of their DMS Program.
+The DMS student must complete all course/program requirements for graduation within 150% from the official beginning of their DMS Program.

 DMS LAB REQUIREMENTS